LPardue/draft-pardue-masque-dgram-priority/draft-pardue-masque-dgram-priority.md

 # Signalling Datagram Priority

-The Extensible Prioritization scheme {{!PRIORITY}} provides a framework for communicating and acting upon priority parameters, using {{STRUCTURED-FIELDS}}
+The Extensible Prioritization scheme {{PRIORITY}} describes how clients can send priority signals related to requests.
+Signals are a set of parameters, encoded using {{STRUCTURED-FIELDS}}.

-formats.
-It defines the urgency and incremental parameters and provides guidance to implementers about how to act on these parameters, in combination with other inputs, to make resource allocation and scheduling choices.
+{{PRIORITY}} defines the urgency and incremental parameters and provides guidance about how implementers can act on these parameters, in combination with other inputs, to make resource allocation and scheduling choices.
 Urgency communicates the client-view of request importance, and incremental communicates how the client intends to process response data as it arrives.
 Parameters are communicated in HTTP headers or version-specific frames.
 A client omitting the urgency or incremental parameters can be interpreted by the server as a signal to apply default priorities.
 The core scheme is extensible, new parameters can